YunlianMoon/ResearchTopics/VisualNavigation/Need_read.md

 Neural modular control for embodied question answering

-Exploratory gradient boosting for reinforcement learning in complex domains.
+Exploratory gradient boosting for reinforcement learning in complex domains

+Deepdriving: Learning affordance for direct perception in autonomous driving